-This memorandum addresses recent inquiries requesting clarification regarding laws, practices, and procedures related to voter intimidation at polling locations, challenges to voters at polling locations or during the vote by mail/provisional ballot processing period and electioneering.
+This memorandum is intended to provide clarification regarding laws, practices, and procedures related to voter intimidation at polling locations, challenges to voters at polling locations or during the vote by mail/provisional ballot processing period and electioneering.
 This memorandum also provides recommendations related to reporting voter intimidation incidents to our office.
 While many of the activities referenced below may constitute violations of federal law, this memorandum focuses on state law.